-Around 30 veteran apples and 12 veteran pear trees, plus 17 young fruit trees.
+Around 60 veteran apple and 20 veteran pear trees, plus around 50 younger fruit trees.
 Apple varieties include Dummelow’s Seedling, Laxton’s Superb, Sturmer Pippin and King of the Pippins.
 Pear varieties include Fondante d’Automne and Marie Louise.

 The land was part of the Abbey of Waltham precinct and was enclosed as a cemetery in 1446.

 When the Abbey was dissolved in 1540 it passed to the Denny Family, who created a formal garden in the area in the early 17th Century, and the moat was dug as a fish pond.
 In the late 18th Century the land was converted to a market garden, and the moat used for watercress production.
 It continued to be a market garden till it became part of Lee Valley Park in 1969.

 Photos in local history books show the orchard as a commercial venture in the 1960s, with a regular grid of trees and a large workforce, and it is suggested that a concrete structure at the southern end of the orchard dates back to the First World War and was constructed as a bomb shelter for the orchard workers (protecting from Zeppelin raids), so the orchard is thought to have been producing for at least 110 years.